-In Bordeaux, I was hosted by Virginie who took me around to see all the sites: the gates that previously entered the city, churches; a wine museum complete with a wine-tasting.
-Half of the city is a Unesco site, so there is lots to see!
-I then went east to Carcassonne, a hilltop town, famous for its medieval citadel that has been used as a defensive stronghold for almost 2,000 years.
-With my hosts, I went to a guitar concert in a small, nearby village and watched a game of petanque.
-I also experienced some wonderful culinary delights, such as “soupe de champagne”, where a bottle of champagne is poured over lemon sherbert and mixed together!
+In Bordeaux, I was hosted by Virginie who took me around to see all the sites: gates that previously entered the city, churches, and a wine museum complete with wine tasting.
+Half of this ancient city is a UNESCO site, so there is lots to see!
+I then travelled east to Carcassonne, a hilltop town famous for its medieval citadel that has been used as a defensive stronghold for almost 2,000 years.
+With my hosts, I went to a guitar concert in a small nearby village and watched a game of petanque.
+I also experienced wonderful culinary delights such as “soupe de champagne,” where a bottle of champagne is poured over and mixed with lemon sherbet!

-My next Servas visit was with Dominique and Simon, who took her to Nyons where we toured a lavender distillery.
-Then it was off to the Pont du Gard, an ancient Roman acqueduct that inexpensively supplied water to the homes, private baths, artisan and industrial workshops, public baths, pools, and fountains of Nîmes.
-Along with these facilities, the Roman’ built an amphitheatre, which is now the best-preserved one in France.
+My next Servas visit was with Dominique and Simon who took her to Nyons where we toured a lavender distillery.
+Then it was off to the Pont du Gard, an ancient Roman aqueduct that was an inexpensive way to supply water to homes, private baths, artisan and industrial workshops, public baths, pools, and of course the fountains of Nîmes.
+Along with these facilities, the Romans built an amphitheatre, which is now the best-preserved one in France.

-My last visit was in Toulouse, where I was hosted by Dominique and Jean-Louis.
-Toulouse is called the pink city because the buildings are made of pink terra-cotta bricks.
+My last tour was in Toulouse where I was hosted by Dominique and Jean-Louis.
+Toulouse is called the “pink city” because buildings are made of pink terracotta bricks.
 I visited the market and walked through the old part of town.
-At the end of her visit, Dominique made sure I got on the right subway to the airport to head back home.
+At the end of her visit, Dominique made sure I got on the correct subway to the airport to return home.
 Mission accomplished – lots of time to learn and practice my French.
 Merci Servas!